 With technological advances in virtually every aspect of golf, it should come as no surprise that golf carts, once viewed as box-like buggies crawling at a snail’s pace are now as modern and hip as the POS that once shared a similarly-ominous reputation.

 For some golf facilities, the golf carts driven up and down their fairways can be as popular an attraction as the golf course itself.
-With USB ports, audio speakers, Bluetooth capabilities, comfortable and stylish seats, and cool colors, today’s golf cart is as big of an investment for a golf facility as a fully-stocked golf shop, pristine golf course, or full-service food and beverage operation.
+With USB ports, audio speakers, Bluetooth capabilities, comfortable and stylish seats, and cool colours, today’s golf cart is as big of an investment for a golf facility as a fully-stocked golf shop, pristine golf course, or full-service food and beverage operation.

-Maintenance of such a fleet of golf carts is more vital than ever.
+The maintenance of such a fleet of golf carts is more vital than ever.
 They all require regular maintenance to keep them running smoothly, but the specifics of this attention will differ depending upon the model, frequency of use, and source of power.

 Ensuring that your facility’s golf cart fleet is in perfect condition is one way of providing the high quality of service that most golf clubs strive for every day.
 After all, prevention is much more cost-effective than repair.

-Joe VanEtten, Maintenance Supervisor and Co-Owner of Associates Golf Car in Poughkeepsie, New York indicates that many courses have a maintenance agreement with their golf cart vendor, covering minor repairs and regular preventative maintenance.
+Joe VanEtten, Maintenance Supervisor and Co-Owner of Associates Golf Car in Poughkeepsie, New York, indicates that many courses have a maintenance agreement with their golf cart vendor, covering minor repairs and regular preventative maintenance.
 This ensures all carts are addressed, and any minor issues are rectified in a timely manner.
 Whether you have this type of agreement or not, it is imperative that this oversight takes place to avoid bigger problems.

 Gas carts require oil changes, new spark plugs, belts, and filters – this should be done once annually with moderate to regular use.
 Recognizing problems indicated by a small leak, distinct smell, or unusual noise is important to nip any major problems in the bud.
 It is important to contact your golf cart technician to investigate these issues as soon as they arise, as well as to check each vehicle’s clutch once a year.
 Bigger problems in this area will result in costly repair expenses that can be avoided by proper maintenance.